 In this way, the solution meets the three key points required for human layer security:

 - It is easy for employees to use: We take a light-touch approach, waiting beneath the surface until a user needs us to notify them of a mistake.

 - It adds real value to users’ day-to-day tasks: Misdirected emails can be inefficient and embarrassing at best; at worst, they have ended people’s careers.

 - It automates decisions wherever possible: We can prevent emails being sent to incorrect recipients and would recommend enforcing the appropriate level of security by default as content is shared via email.

 So you can see: While human layer security has been a pain point for many security professionals and their organizations, technical innovations exist that can help reduce friction, minimize disruption, and ultimately predict the unpredictable!

-If you’d like one of the Egress Team to show you how the software looks in action, please click here to complete our short online form.
+If you’d like one of the Egress Team to show you how the software looks in action, please get in touch.